BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/95d00d33-fd34-4205-aeef-2f7e2539b239)

 ## 4.3 Menu.Add_new_habit(n):
-This is the place to add new habits to already existing default habits in database
+This is the place to add new habits to the existing default habits in the database.

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/f875d8e4-0d04-4735-b829-9379139e86b9)